Got questions? Below are some frequently asked questions about our student wellbeing performances. Click on the question to view the answer.

 The agreed start time of the performance is when the actors will actually open the doors of the venue to start seating the students, so if you have a large audience you may want to allow a few extra minutes to get them seated and settled.

-The minimum and maximum numbers do vary slightly depending on which show you are interested in.
-The GST component is paid by the school, NOT the students, and the school then claims that part back from the government via their BAS.
+Please note: The GST component is paid by the school, NOT the students, and the school then claims that part back from the government via their BAS.

 If you would like to book one of our award-winning in-school performances, but think you might not have enough students to cover our minimum, please contact the Brainstorm Productions office on freecall 1800 676 224.